OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 > **Notes on COMPOSED recordings**<br>
 >
 > - If a COMPOSED recording is configured to record video (that is, not being an **[audio-only recording](#audio-only-and-video-only-recordings)**), this type of grid recording **can be a pretty heavy consuming process**.
 A maximum number of 4 publishers is recommended, and starting more than 2 recordings of this type at the same time can overload server CPUs.
-For these reasons, it is desirable to launch OpenVidu Server in a host with significant CPU power if COMPOSED video recordings are expected.
+For these reasons, when using OpenVidu CE it is desirable to launch OpenVidu Server in a host with significant CPU power if COMPOSED video recordings are expected.
+In OpenVidu Pro, the same applies to the Media Node hosting the recording process.
 In comparison, INDIVIDUAL stream recording (and COMPOSED audio-only recording) can be **4x up to 10x more efficient**<br><br>
 > - You can configure the resolution of the MP4 file for COMPOSED recordings by using `resolution` property when starting the recording<br><br>
 > - A thumbnail got from the middle of the video will be generated for COMPOSED recordings that have video.
 They will be stored next to the MP4 file and named [RECORDING_ID].jpg